wayfair-incubator/telefonistka/docs/modeling_environments_in_gitops_repo.md

 # Modeling Distinct Environments/Failure Domains In Gitops Repo

+This document give a short overview on the available methods to model multiple environments/failure domains in a GitOps IaC repo.
+More thorough articles can be found in the  [external resources section](#external-resources).

 ## Terminology

 `Environment(env)`: a distinct part of your Infrastructure that is used to run your services and cloud resources to support some goal.
 For example, `Production` is used to serve actual customers, `Staging` could be used to test how new version of services interact with the rest of the platfrom, and `Lab` is where new and untested changes are initial deployed to.